Tom Brady’s NFL records: Super Bowl wins, all-time passing TDs

-Football season returns this Thursday, September 9 with a matchup between the Dallas Cowboys vs the defending Super Bowl Champion Tampa Bay Buccaneers on NBC.
+Football season returns tonight with a matchup between the Dallas Cowboys vs the defending Super Bowl Champion Tampa Bay Buccaneers on NBC.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
-The game will also be available via live stream on Peacock.
+The game will also be available via live streaming on Peacock.

 This year is expected to be another record-breaking season for Tom Brady and the Buccaneers, who returned all 22 starters from last year.
 The Bucs are aiming to become the first team to repeat as Super Bowl champions since Brady’s Patriots accomplished the feat in the 2003 and 2004 seasons.
 This has been achieved just 8 times in NFL history.
 Check out the list of repeat Super Bowl winners below.